 ART 203.
-ART HISTORY I (3.0.3)
+ART HISTORY I (3-0-3) PREREQUISITE: Appropriate placement scores.

 This course covers the chronological development of different forms of art, such as sculpture, painting, and architecture.
 History from the ancient period through the Renaissance is emphasized.
 On completion, students should be able to communicate a knowledge of time period and chronological sequence, including a knowledge of themes, styles, and impact of society on the arts.